findable-no/datacrunch_api/README.md

 # Introduction

-This is the API for the Datacunrhc project.
+This is the API for the Datacrunch project.

-It is a Python wrapper around the Datacunrhc REST API.
+It is a Python wrapper around the Datacrunch REST API.

 The REST API is documented at <https://api.datacrunch.io/v1/docs#tag/serverless-containers/GET/v1/>.